barrettotte/bytes/3d-printing/README.md

-# 3d-prints
+# 3d-printing

-Miscellaneous things I've designed and 3D printed
+3D printed things and 3D printer stuff.

 I find it easier to store these in a repo instead of screwing around with sites like Thingiverse or Thangs.
 This roughly follows the directory structure I use in Fusion 360.